Do Las Vegas Casino Chips Expire? (How Not to Loose After Winning)

 These allow for clandestine tracking of casino chips without alarming or upsetting customers.
 All the cage of a casino needs to do is hold the chip in question under a black light, and the marking on the chip will fluoresce.

-Taking chips from a casino isn’t going to get one arrested unless, of course, the chips taken home are not owned by the person receiving them.
+Taking chips from a casino isn’t going to get one arrested unless, of course, the chips taken home are not owned by the person taking them.

 The casino will want to match a high monetary chip to a particular table worker for identification besides any markings that show it to be genuine.